MicrosoftDocs/azure-devops-docs/docs/user-guide/roles.md

 To get started, see [Get started with Agile tools to plan and track work](../boards/backlogs/overview.md).

-If you are used to using Excel or Project to plan and track your work, you can still use these tools and integrate with VSTS and TFS.
+If you are used to using Excel or Project to plan and track your work, you can still use these tools and integrate with Azure DevOps Services and TFS.
 See [Bulk modify using Excel](../boards/backlogs/office/bulk-add-modify-work-items-excel.md) and [Create your backlog and tasks using Project](../boards/backlogs/office/create-your-backlog-tasks-using-project.md).

 ### DevOps: builders, testers, and release managers

-One of the main advantages to working with VSTS or TFS is the suite of tools and integrated functionality that supports build, testing, and deploying software applications.
-Here are the main DevOps associated tasks supported by VSTS and TFS:
+One of the main advantages to working with Azure DevOps Services or TFS is the suite of tools and integrated functionality that supports build, testing, and deploying software applications.
+Here are the main DevOps associated tasks supported by Azure DevOps Services and TFS:

 - Define builds
 - Unit test your code